A Living Museum

 New events and classes have been posted to the calendar - check out our schedule, and learn something new today!

-It's winter at the Arboretum!
-Find our where you can best enjoy the winter season along our 12 miles of hiking trails.
+It's autumn at Hoyt Arboretum!
+Find our where you can best enjoy the fall season along our 12 miles of hiking trails.

 Please Support Us